simonsobs/socs/docs/agents/hwp_pcu.rst

 Docker Compose
 ``````````````

-The Lakeshore 240 Agent can (and probably should) be configured to run in a
+The HWP PCU Agent can (and probably should) be configured to run in a
 Docker container.
 An example configuration is::

   ocs-hwp-pcu: